Leo Segedin: Life and career

 Segedin was married to his wife, Jan (née Steinberg), for over 45 years, until her death in 2005.
-He credits her as the "great support," that kept him on the "straight and narrow" path as an artist.
+He credited her as the "great support," that kept him on the "straight and narrow" path as an artist.
 They had two children, twins Benjamin and Paul, in 1962.
-Segedin has pursued diverse cultural interests throughout his life: writing, lecturing, an ongoing monthly discussion group, and membership in a theater performance group spanning five decades.
+Segedin pursued diverse cultural interests throughout his life: writing, lecturing, an ongoing monthly discussion group, and membership in a theater performance group spanning five decades.
 His painting Hey Kid (1988) inspired Michael Smith's song of the same title, as well as Segedin's inclusion as a character alongside legendary artists, in the painting-inspired folk revue, Hello Dali: From the Sublime to the Surreal (1998).
 Reviewing the revue's staging at Chicago's Victory Gardens Theater, Chicago Sun-Times theater critic Hedy Weiss called Segedin's "haunting vision" of Chicago streets "the great revelation of the show."

+Segedin worked well into his 90s and was at work on a new painting at the time of his death.
+He died on January 7, 2025, at the age of 97.

 Work

-Segedin is a humanist representational painter, depicting life amid Chicago's storied elevated ("L") trains, brick storefronts, schoolyards, alleyways and cobblestone streets, often glimpsed from two-flat back porches and transit platforms.
+Segedin was a humanist representational painter, depicting life amid Chicago's storied elevated ("L") trains, brick storefronts, schoolyards, alleyways and cobblestone streets, often glimpsed from two-flat back porches and transit platforms.
 Journalist Richard Cahan writes, "Chicago is in Leo Segedin's blood… [he] paints like Studs Terkel writes.
 In Chicagoese."
 Discussing his work, Segedin says, "[My] paintings are about loss, about loneliness, about search.
 They are about the loss of a loved one, and also the loss of all those people who were part of my life, even those I never knew […] As I look back on my life—my work—what strikes me is how fast time passes, the temporary, fragile quality of all life."
 Segedin was influenced by the 1930s legacy of social commitment and commentary—artists such as Ben Shahn, Hyman Bloom and Jack Levine—and German expressionists like George Grosz and Otto Dix.
 His work speaks to the human condition on subjects ranging from the Holocaust to war and imperialism to growing up and aging.

 In his first two decades (1947–1966), Segedin favored cityscapes and people—heads, portraits, and scenes of city dwellers, musicians and religious figures.
 His style ranged from realistic to expressionist, as in Sax Man (1952), which featured rich, jewel-toned color, gestural brushwork, and an elongated figure with a convincing likeness.
 He sometimes flirted with abstraction, particularly in cityscapes (such as Elevated Station, 1959), that critics noted for their effectively flat, linear compositions and patterning.
 Chicago Tribune editor Edward Barry remarked on Segedin's ability to arouse "strong nostalgic emotion" in depictions of decaying, 19th-century buildings, such as Ruins (1952), which was also recognized by the Art Institute of Chicago.